 Not long ago a friend of mine relayed his experience with EMS in another county during a family emergency.
-That chat reminded me of an experience my parents had with EMS several years ago.
+That chat reminded me of an experience my parents had with EMS several years ago that did not turn out very well.

-Justin mentioned something in his blog about warming a stethoscope.
+Have you ever been in the doctor's office and had a cold stethoscope applied to you?
+Now imaging that you are elderly and have been laying on the floor for a few hours.
+How do you think that would feel?
 So just how many times do you take the time to warm up a stethoscope before you place it on a patient?
 Especially in the winter time when it has been hanging in the back of an ambulance, probably on that catch-all-netting at the head of the bench.
 Even when it is wrapped around your neck it gets cold.
 Little kids and elderly patients are kind of sensitive to that cold stethoscope.
 And guess who makes up a large number of our patients?
-Yep, you got it.
+Yep, you got it, elderly folks.
 So take a few seconds, tuck the bell under your arm.
 Probably would be a good thing to do when you are introducing yourself to your patient.
 You do introduce yourself to your patient, don’t you?

 And when entering the ambulance entrance to several of the area EDs, it seems that the worse part of the trip is when you are turning into the ED.
-And we know doubt know it since we do it enough.
+And we no doubt know it since we do it enough.
 So how many of you just turn on in, bumping and swaying?
 And how many of you think about your patient (and partner) in the back of the specialty vehicle you are driving that is NOT known for its smooth ride?
 If you are the one that just drives on in without consideration for your passengers, I bet you are the one that does not slow down and ease across railroad tracks as well.
+And, personally, I hope you are not driving my ambulance, whether I am the attending or the patient.

 But what about other things along the lines of ‘taking care of people’?